Bc-AJPR/APIs_WeatherPy_and_VacationPy/README.md

 Created Git Hub reposatory

 Set the reuquest-working on the time.sleep()

+WeatherPy is Completed